using the arts and arts education to expand notions of who belongs on Cape Cod

 We believe Cape Codders are the main characters in the story of Cape Cod; not accessories to someone else’s vacation.

-We have some exciting news!
-Our new location with Belonging Books at 438 Main St, Hyannis is open!
-Visit our new space Monday - Thursday 11 am - 3 pm and Monday and Friday evenings from 4 pm - 8 pm.
+Our new location with Belonging Books at 438 Main St, Hyannis, is open!
+Visit our new space Monday - Thursday, 11 am - 3 pm and Monday and Friday evenings from 4 pm - 8 pm.

 Our Mission